Azure/azure-powershell/src/RedisEnterpriseCache/docs/Export-AzRedisEnterpriseCache.md

 ```

 ### -SasUri
-SAS Uri for the target directory to export to
+SAS URI for the target directory to export to

 ```yaml
 Type: System.String